Take action now: reduce resource use for a fairer, cleaner, and more resilient Europe

 ZWE’s answer to the call for evidence on the Waste Framework Directive revision

 Zero Waste Europe welcomes the European Commission’s initiative to revise the Waste Framework Directive with the aim to improve the overall environmental impact of waste management in the EU.
 The focus on qualitatively improving the recycling system, as well as the focus on waste prevention, are of high importance as, so far, the EU efforts on the circular economy have only led to a quantitative increase in recycling.
-This approach has led to significant progress, but these remain insufficient with regard to the EU environmental ambitions.
+This approach has led to significant progress, but these remain insufficient concerning the EU environmental ambitions.

 Through this revision process, Zero Waste Europe hopes to see the EU complementing its existing legislation with an integrated waste prevention framework, enabling high-quality recycling and a set of concrete tools to reduce resource use and enable waste prevention on the ground.